Kipok/NeMo-Skills/docs/inference.md

    the exact steps on how to convert HF version of the models to TensorRT-LLM format [here](/docs/reproducing-results.md#evaluation).

+## With code execution

+Note that you cannot use a simple LLM call for models that rely on Python code interpreter to execute parts of the output.

 3. Start model server and local [sandbox](/docs/sandbox.md) for code execution.
-   We recommend using TensorRT-LLM for fastest inference, but NeMo might be easier to setup (works on more GPU types and does not require conversion for pretrained models).
+   We recommend using TensorRT-LLM for fastest inference, but NeMo or vLLM might be easier to setup (works on more GPU types and does not require conversion for pretrained models).

    You can also run this command on a slurm cluster and then submit requests from a local workstation by setting up